Board of Directors

 In addition to serving as Chair of the Centre for Science in Public Participation, he is leading the Initiative for Responsible Mining Assurance’s Verification Working Group, is a member of the Mining Association of Canada’s Community of Interest Panel and is a member of NRCan’s National Mine Performance Review Committee.
 He is the past chair of the Forest Stewardship Council of Canada.

-ANNA CEDERSTAV, Oakland, California – Board Vice Chair
+ANNA CEDERSTAV, Oakland, California

-Anna Cederstav is Program Director with the Asociación Interamericana para la Defensa del Ambiente (AIDA, the Interamerican Association for Environmental Defense), a legal advocacy group that works via collaborative efforts in many nations to promote the ability of citizens to protect their health and environment through development and enforcement of environmental law.
+Anna Cederstav is with the Asociación Interamericana para la Defensa del Ambiente (AIDA, the Interamerican Association for Environmental Defense), a legal advocacy group that works via collaborative efforts in many nations to promote the ability of citizens to protect their health and environment through development and enforcement of environmental law.
 She is based with the International Program of Earthjustice in the United States, and works closely with non-profit environmental law groups in Colombia, Argentina, Chile, Peru, Costa Rica, Mexico and Canada.
 AIDA’s projects focus on addressing environmental problems that are international in cause or effect.
 Anna holds a Ph.D. in chemistry from the University of California at Berkeley and a B.S. from Yale University.
 She has a varied background in environmental policy, chemistry, and engineering.

-ANN MAEST, Boulder, Colorado
+ANN MAEST, Teluride, Colorado - Board Vice-Chair

 Ann Maest is an aqueous geochemist with Buka Environmental in Boulder, Colorado, USA and Chief Scientist for E-Tech International.
 She has over 25 years of research and professional experience and specializes in the environmental effects of hardrock mining, baseline water quality, and geochemical testing methods.
 She has evaluated more than 150 Environmental Impact Statements for large-scale mines in the United States, Latin America, Asia, and Africa and provides training to government agencies and communities on EIS evaluation, the environmental effects of mining, and best practices.
 After completing her PhD, Dr. Maest was a research geochemist in the U.S. Geological Survey’s National Research Program, where she conducted research on the geochemistry of surface water and groundwater systems.
 She has served on several National Academy of Sciences committees and a Board related to earth resources and was an invited speaker on technical challenges and solutions for the mining sector at the United Nations.
 Ann holds a PhD in geochemistry and water resources from Princeton University.